react-bratus/react-bratus/README.md

 `npm install -g @react-bratus/cli`

-Test that the tool is installed correctly by running `react-bratus --help`.
+Test that the tool is installed correctly by running `bratus --help`.
 You should see the following message:

 ```(text)
 Usage: bratus [options]